OutofSpaceUwU/Dreamy-Code/README.md

 - Do not spam
   - (Moni is excluded from this rule)
 - Use the `spoiler`-option if it is neccessary
+- Use the relavant channel for the topic you would like to talk about
 - Forbidden content
   - NSFW[[²]](#2-nsfw-not-safe-for-work) (except the 18+ channels)
   - Sexualization of minors